pegwymonie/okra/README.md

 * Attributes with a Rigid/Flexible state adds half their value as a bonus to actions that correspond.
 (Each action will note which state of an attribute it corresponds to.
 If none are listed, the action is considered balanced, gaining only the standard +1 from a balanced state.)
+* Ranks cannot exceeded power-level + 4

 Skills:
 * Short list
 * Has ranks.
 Each rank provides a die step.
 * Rank 1-12 (d1 - d12)
-* Ranks cannot exceeded power-level + 1
+* Ranks cannot exceeded power-level + 2

 Techniques:
 * Expansive